MR

 Final Thoughts on Term Vs Whole Life Insurance

 Term life insurance is the most affordable option, and it’s a smart choice for people who want to ensure their loved ones are taken care of financially if they die.
-It’s a good choice for young families who want to ensure their loved ones are taken care of financially if something happens to them.
+It’s a good choice for young families who want to ensure their loved ones are cared for financially if something happens to them.

 However, if you’re older or have an enormous estate, whole life insurance may be a better option.
 It offers lifelong coverage at level premiums and a cash value component that can be useful for your retirement.